Parents on Campus

 How Do I Volunteer?

-Submit your information via Permission Click found on the main page, under Families/Volunteer.
-You will be asked to upload pictures of your ID, proof of TB clearance within the last 4 years and proof of COVID19 vaccination.
+Submit your information via Permission Click found on the main page, under Families -> Adult Volunteer.
+You will be asked to upload pictures of your ID and complete a TB risk assessment.
 We no longer take paperwork in the office.
+Once at the office, you will sign in as a visitor to campus using your ID.

 You may volunteer for Parents on Campus on a regular schedule, i.e. weekly, bi-weekly, once a month, or whenever you like.
 Drop-ins are welcome, just make sure to get a lanyard in the office.